acl-org/arr-dc-website/_pages/home.md

 models for automatic peer review, and to study the peer review process in the ACL community.

+While there is already peer review data collection happening in the ACL venues (Dycke et al. 2023), the resulting data is skewed towards papers with more positive reviewer scores.
+By adapting the data collection protocol to create more balanced data resources, we can improve the quality of this line of research.

 Considering the recent developments in natural language processing, we believe it is time to ramp up our efforts in studying peer review in our community.
 The use of tools like ChatGPT for assistance during reviewing is just one example of the changes that are happening in the peer review process.
-We believe that the ARR-DC project will be a valuable resource for the community to study these changes and to develop new tools and methods to improve the peer review process.
+We believe that the data collected in the ARR-DC project will be a valuable resource for the community to study these changes and to develop new tools and methods to improve the peer review process.

 ## News